Frameworks with coordinated edge motions: Introduction

-\paragraph{Organization} The structure of the paper is as follows.
-We start by briefly introducing the necessary definitions and results from standard (finite, infinitesimal and static) rigidity theory in Section \ref{sec:background}.
+The structure of the paper is as follows.
+We start by briefly introducing the necessary definitions and results from standard (finite and infinitesimal) rigidity theory in Section \ref{sec:background}.
 These definitions and results are then adapted in Section \ref{sec:coordinated-frameworks} to the coordinated context described above.
 Characterizations for generic coordinated rigidity in arbitrary dimension are then given in Section \ref{sec:bridges}.
-Finally the Laman-type results for coordinated rigidity in the plane and their associated algorithms are presented in Section \ref{sec:comb}.
+Finally, in Section~\ref{sec:closing} we discuss algorithms for checking generic coordinated rigidity and outline some further directions of research.